Azasakhe/Netflix/Sync-watched-status-with-Netflix.md

 Being an test feature, it has _not yet been included to work with the Kodi library_.

+Another limitation is that the **continue watching list will not be updated**, due to an (yet) unknown problem

 ### How it works

 By default this feature is disabled, is a choice left to the user because of compromises and limitations.